 I spot-checked twenty results to get an average amount of words I should remove from each URL’s total word count to account for this.
 This spot check gave me an average result of 518 words to remove from the word counts I gathered from the crawls.

 After crawling the URLs, I noticed that there were quite a few results that returned errors.
 I excluded these errors from the data, leaving me with 14,137 search listings to analyse.

 What were the results?
-Well, see the table and chart below.
+Well, see the chart below.

-Note that the table and chart numbers have already had the 518 non-unique words removed, as mentioned above.
+Note that the chart numbers have already had the 518 non-unique words removed, as mentioned above.